EvanMisshula/log-concave-sampling/content/graduation.md

 I don't know if it is typical that this many people smile in a math class but I have not seen it often.
 The OT Reading Group came out of a graduate class on Probability and Analysis.
-Jose, our organizer was using OT in his research on multiple sorces of factor risk and suggested Dr. Karatzas give us his treatment of the material. ([Dr. Nestor Gullien](https://www.ndguillen.com/)) gave 4 lectures.
+Jose, our organizer was using OT in his research on multiple sources of factor risk and suggested Dr. Karatzas give us his treatment of the material. ([Dr. Nestor Gullien](https://www.ndguillen.com/)) gave 4 lectures.
 The lectures were so popular that we formed a reading group for the next semester.